Common Career Mistakes and How to Avoid Them

 Not Establishing Goals

-Are you able to articulate a picture of where you’d like be in the next year or two?
+Do you possess a precise view of where you’d like to be within the next year or two years?
 Failing to set achievable goals can slow progress.
-Create clear short-term and long-term objectives prioritizing those with the most impact on your career advancement.
-To increase your satisfaction at work be sure your goals match personal interests.
+Set clear short and long-term goals that prioritize those that will have the greatest impact on career advancement.
+In order to increase job satisfaction, ensure that these goals align with your personal preferences.

-Creating meaningful relationships could result in new job opportunities and advancements within your current position.
-Networks that are strong should not be limited to senior employees, but also peers and former colleagues, as well as attendance at industry conferences and events.
+Creating meaningful relationships could lead to new job opportunities and advancements in your current role.
+The creation of strong networks shouldn’t just be focused on senior employees, but also peers and former colleagues, and also attendance at industry events and conferences.

 Stagnation

-A lack of personal growth can cause employees to be uninspiring and uninspiring, both within the company and the larger job market.
+A lack of personal growth could make employees less competitive and uninspiring, both within the company as well as on the job market.

 How Do You Stay Competitive?

-- Get Mentoring: Find one who will provide direction, assistance, collaborations, connections or suggest areas of improvement.
+- Get Mentoring: Find an individual mentor who can provide advice, guidance, connections or identify areas of improvement.

-- The Future of Education: Learn further courses, certifications, or degrees program relevant to the field.
+- The Future of Education: Learn additional classes, certificates or degrees programs that relate to the job.

 Negativity

-Negativity should not be a part of any work environment.
-It makes employees feel uneasy, making communication difficult, which can hinder growth opportunities.
-Along with causing problems with peers and supervisors which could result in delays in professional development.
+Negativity isn’t a part of any work environment.
+It makes people feel uneasy, making communication difficult and limiting growth opportunities.
+Along with causing problems with peers and supervisors which could lead to delays in professional development.

 Strategies for Refocusing Negativity